Amyotrophic lateral sclerosis (ALS), also known as motor neuron disease (MND) or Lou Gehrig's disease

 Amyotrophic lateral sclerosis (ALS)

-There are numerous reports that people with multiple sclerosis (MS) have for many years been self-medicating with illegal street cannabis or more recently medicinal cannabis to alleviate the symptoms associated with MS and also amyotrophic lateral sclerosis (ALS).
-These anecdotal reports have been confirmed by data from animal models and more recently clinical trials on the ability of cannabinoids to alleviate limb spasticity, a common feature of progressive MS (and also ALS) and neurodegeneration.
+People with multiple sclerosis (MS) have long resorted to self-medicating, whether with illegal street cannabis or the more recent introduction of medicinal cannabis, to alleviate the symptoms linked to MS and amyotrophic lateral sclerosis (ALS).
+Numerous anecdotal reports supporting these claims have found validation through data obtained from animal models and, more recently, clinical trials exploring the impact of cannabinoids on limb spasticity—a common manifestation of progressive MS and ALS—as well as neurodegeneration.

 Safe & Legal